htop-dev/htop/README.md

 > This is also something that is reflected in the package name on Debian/Ubuntu (via the additional 'w' - 'w'ide character support).

 List of additional build-time dependencies (based on feature flags):
+*  `pkg-config`
 *  `sensors`
 *  `hwloc`
 *  `libcap` (v2.21 or later)
 *  `libnl-3` and `libnl-genl-3`

+`pkg-config` is optional but recommended.
+The configure script of `htop` might utilize `pkg-config` to obtain the compiler and linker flags required for a library.
+Some OS distributions provide `pkg-config` functionalities through an alternative implementation such as `pkgconf`.
+Look for both names in your package manager.

 Install these and other required packages for C development from your package manager.